 FAIL #6: Expect Too Much Too Soon

 Rome wasn’t built in a day, and your LinkedIn strategy won’t be either.
 A typical ramp up period of about two to three weeks is customary, so be aware that your first month will be light on results.
 A flood of results within seconds is not what you’re looking for anyway.
 In fact, receiving too many leads too soon likely means they’re unqualified, cold or generated through spam.

-While you’ll want to take holidays, business cycles and seasonal influences into account when managing your LinkedIn strategy, don’t pause your efforts during those periods.
+Take holidays, business cycles and seasonal influences into account when managing your LinkedIn strategy.
+But don’t pause your efforts during those periods.
 Consistency over time is key, and just because a few weeks are light doesn’t mean you should stop!
-The classic pitfall is thinking you should stop for the holidays or during August, but this approach just leaves you with zero leads in January or September, when you could have hit the ground running and been ahead of the game!
+The classic pitfall is thinking you should stop for the holidays or during August, but this approach just leaves you with zero engaged leads in January or September, when you could have hit the ground running and been ahead of the game!

 By avoiding these mistakes and setting up a well-thought-out, consistent approach with the help of a qualified LinkedIn lead generation firm, you will be on solid ground to achieve sales success this year.

-To learn how you can implement a highly successful B2B demand generation program using a LinkedIn lead generation firm, feel free to schedule a consultation call here >
+To learn how you can implement a successful B2B lead generation program using a LinkedIn visit our LinkedIn Lead Generation Service page.